-Everyone in the aquarium hobby should be able to enjoy the wonder of seeing a pair of fish they select - mate, produce fry, and raise those fry to maturity and entering.
+Everyone in the aquarium hobby should be able to enjoy the wonder of seeing a pair of fish they selected mate, produce fry, and then raise the fry to maturity.
 There is no better feeling of accomplishment to be had in the aquarium hobby.
 As a bonus, it gives you extra fish you have raised to share with others in the hobby as well!

-Which time of year is the best season for a breeding aquarium?
+Which time of year is the best season for breeding fish?